JessicaBarclay/CV/README.md

 #### Team player

-  As a Photographer at Noble Studios I created work for advertising and the web, working closely with designers and marketing teams.
+  As a Photographer at Noble Studios I created work for advertising, e-commerce and the web, working closely with designers and marketing teams.
-  It was a productive working environment as I am comfortable communicating with colleagues to seek advice or offer help.
+  It was a productive working environment where communication was a key value expected from every team member.

   On a daily basis I would discuss the details of briefs with clientele, explaining the technical aspects of the photography and addressing any ongoing changes.

 #### Technical ability

-  I have been a team player in challenging programming projects with Makers Academy using Ruby, Javascript, HTML5 and CSS3.
-Whilst implementing a challenging function in a Ruby project, course mates spoke of how my work was clean, and logical.
+  I have been a team player in challenging programming projects with Makers Academy using Ruby, Javascript, Rails and other MVC frameworks.
+Whilst implementing a challenging function in a Ruby project, course mates spoke of how my work was clean, DRY and logical.

   As a Commercial Photographer I had the responsibility of creating technically sound, creative work for advertising and e-commerce.
 I have professional retouching skills using Adobe Photoshop from my previous role, where I would supply images following client specifications.